surajit4444mondal/eovsapy/README.rst

 Installation
 ============
-The recommended way to install SunCASA is with `pip`_.
+The recommended way to install EOVSAPY is with `pip`_.
 Once pip is installed, run the following command:

 .. code:: bash